 In early 2008, the Technical Committee (TC) looked at survey data through 2007.
 Data from multiple lines of evidence indicate that the Delaware Bay horseshoe crab population is experiencing positive population growth.
-The VT trawl survey shows increases in all demographic groups.
+The VT trawl survey shows increasing trends in most demographic groups.
 The Delaware Bay spawning survey shows stable adult females and increasing adult males.
 The USGS/FWS tagging study conducted 2003-2005 showed increases in juveniles 7 to 8 years of age during that time.

-The TC is concerned with harvest increases in regions outside of Delaware Bay (i.e. areas of Massachusetts and New York), which are coincident with harvest reductions within Delaware Bay.
+The PRT and TC will continue to monitor any harvest increases in regions outside of Delaware Bay, which are coincident with harvest reductions within Delaware Bay.
 An overarching conclusion of recent coastwide assessments has been that management should be regional or embayment specific.
 It is now apparent that current harvest of the Delaware Bay population is consistent with population growth.
 However, it is unclear whether populations in the outlying regions can sustain increased harvest.